FreeCAD/FreeCAD-documentation/wiki/Adding_a_new_mouse_navigation_option_to_FreeCAD.md

 ## Prerequisite

--   Familiarity with cplusplus syntax
+-   Familiarity with C++ syntax
 -   Ability to compile FreeCAD from source

 ## Relevant source files

-At the time of writing this documentation the relevant source code files required are located at:
+At the time of writing this documentation the relevant source code files are located at:

 -    {{FileName|src/Gui/NavigationStyle.(h,cpp)}}